Kitware/CMake/Help/command/find_package.rst

 ``<PackageName>_DIR`` has been set to a directory not containing a configuration file CMake will ignore it and search from scratch.

+Package maintainers providing CMake package configuration files are encouraged to name and install them such that the `Search Procedure`_ outlined below will find them without requiring use of additional options.

 Version Selection
 ^^^^^^^^^^^^^^^^^